Our Board of Directors – WCCT, a Full-service CRO

-Over the past 20 years Mr. Albright has been both an operating executive and active in the health care private equity community working across multiple sectors in health care services and IT.
-Albright is currently EVP at Healogics, Inc., the country’s largest provider of wound care services with over 750 locations.
-In addition to WCCT Global, his other board roles have included U.S. HealthWorks, Inc. until its sale to Dignity Health, and Free & Clear, until its sale to Inverness Medical/Alere.
+Over the past 20 years, Mr. Craig Albright has been both an operating executive and active in the healthcare private equity community across multiple sectors in healthcare services and IT.
+Albright is currently EVP at Healogics, Inc., the U.S.’s largest provider of wound care services with over 750 locations.
+In addition to WCCT, his other board roles have included U.S. HealthWorks, Inc., until its sale to Dignity Health, and Free & Clear, until its sale to Inverness Medical/Alere.

 Among his operating leadership roles, he served as CEO of Free & Clear, Inc., and Gentiae Clinical Research.
-He was also a senior executive at Vivra Specialty Partners, where he managed the site management and clinical research businesses.
-He has also served as strategic advisor to the Cleveland Clinic Foundation and CardioNet, Inc, and also served in a voluntary capacity as an advisor to UCSF and Mission Bay Capital, its internal incubator fund.
+As a senior executive at Vivra Specialty Partners, he oversaw the site management and clinical research businesses.
+He has also served as strategic advisor to the Cleveland Clinic Foundation and CardioNet, Inc., and served in a voluntary capacity as an advisor to UCSF and Mission Bay Capital, its internal incubator fund.

-Albright graduated from Stanford University with a degree in economics, with Honors, and also earned an MBA from the Stanford Graduate School of Business.
+Albright graduated from Stanford University with a degree in economics, with honors, and earned an MBA from the Stanford Graduate School of Business.

 Mark G. Hilderbrand